-Item Inspection check If inspection is not passed Armrests/side parts Check that armrests are firmly attached in their holders and do not wobble.
-Tighten the screw or clamping lever that holds the armrest (see chapter 5.2 Adjustment Possibility for Remote, page 30).
+Item Inspection Check If Inspection is not Passed Armrests/side parts Check that armrests are firmly attached in holders and do not wobble.
+Tighten screw or clamping lever that holds armrest (refer to 5.2 Adjustment Possibility for Remote, page 30).
 Contact your provider.
-Tires (pneumatic) Check that the tires are undamaged.
+Tyres (puncture-proof) Check that tyres are undamaged.
 Contact your provider.
-Check that the tires are inflated to the correct pressure.
-Inflate the tire to the correct pressure (see chapter 9.3 Wheels and Tyres, page 93 and 11 Technical Data, page 98).
-Tires (puncture-proof) Check that the tires are undamaged.
-Contact your provider.
-Antitippers Check that antitippers are firmly attached and do not wobble.
-Contact your provider.
-Check that the spring clips of the antitippers are in good order and secure the antitippers correctly.